 At Uley, we use a range of strategies to gather information about the children's learning and development and use this information to ensure that our planning meets the needs of all learners.
-During child initiated activities and guided activities practitioners make observations on each child which are gathered along with examples of work, preschool records and parental contributions into a digital learning journal - Tapestry.
+During child initiated activities and guided activities practitioners make observations on each child which are gathered along with examples of work, preschool records and parental contributions into either a digital learning journal - Tapestry or into books.